MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ---
 author: cschlegel2
-description: This article explains Dynamics 365 Fraud Protection - Account Protection Onboarding Planning Guide ms.author: cschlegel ms.date: 10/12/2022 ms.topic: reference search.app:
+description: This article describes onboarding planning for purchase protection in Microsoft Dynamics 365 Fraud Protection. ms.author: cschlegel ms.date: 10/27/2022 ms.topic: reference search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - Admin
   - IT Pro
-title: Onboarding Planning Guide for Purchase Protection ms.custom:
+title: Onboarding planning guide for purchase protection ms.custom:

 ---

-# Onboarding Planning Guide for Purchase Protection
+# Onboarding planning for purchase protection

+This article describes onboarding planning for purchase protection in Microsoft Dynamics 365 Fraud Protection.

-**Integration Planning Guide:** This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Account Protection integration and onboarding.
-To understand the integration steps below in more detail, please review the integration guide:  [set up purchase protection](promocode-set-up-purchase-protection.md)
+**Integration Planning Guide:**

+This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Account Protection integration and onboarding.
+For more details on the integration steps below, see [Set up purchase protection](promocode-set-up-purchase-protection.md).

-**Onboarding Milestones - Integration Breakdown and Approximate Time**
+## Onboarding milestones - integration breakdown and approximate times

+> [!NOTE]
-**Note:** All timeframes below are estimates.
-Actual time taken can vary based on Merchant, and Microsoft/Authorized Partner availability and focus.
+> All timeframes mentioned in this article are estimates.
+The actual time taken can vary based on merchant, Microsoft and authorized partner availability, and focus.

 ![step1.](media/ap-onboarding-guide-step1.png)